Introduction to a Healthy Lifestyle

 Leading a healthy lifestyle is a non-negotiable element of your plan for a long, healthy, happy and prosperous life in your retirement years.

 This article will introduce you to the key aspects of your life that this broad subject encompasses.
-For your ongoing education and personal action plan, I have sub-divided a “Healthy Lifestyle for older people” into six broad categories:
+For your ongoing education and personal action plan, I have sub-divided a “Healthy Lifestyle for people over 50” into six broad categories:

-Each of these categories encompasses a number of important aspects of a healthy lifestyle, with a specific focus on the areas that are most important for older people.
+Each of these categories encompasses a number of important aspects of a healthy lifestyle, with a specific focus on the areas that are most important for older men.

 In this article I will introduce the key aspects of the 6 categories above; so by the end of the article you will have a better understanding of what to expect from Design Your New Life going forward, as we cover each element of a Healthy Lifestyle in depth; providing you with a road map for your personal action plan.